 I remember a time when we were playing basketball and one of my sons (then six years old) fell and cut his knee.
 As I approached him to offer help he became visibly angry and began yelling at me before then running off down the street almost out of sight.
 Initially I was stunned by his reaction, but as I began to run after him I recall thinking to myself “Why is he running away from me?
 Doesn’t he know I’m here to help him?”

-I’ve since come to learn that many children from hard places respond similarly to stress and fear.
+I’ve since come to learn that many children respond similarly to stress and fear.
 This happens not only when they are injured, but also when they are sad, embarrassed, frustrated, lonely, or angry — even when they are tired or hungry.
 In all of these situations and many others their reactions can look a lot like willful disobedience or defiance.
 In turn, parents often respond by coming down hard and using discipline that physically isolates their children and leads to even greater emotional distance between them.

-Instead, children from hard places need to learn how to trust in order to heal.
+Instead, children need to learn how to trust in order to heal.
 For this to happen, parents must move in closer even as their child pushes them away.
 They must resolve conflict and respond to misbehavior in ways that both correct and connect.
 This often requires parents to connect first, then correct – an approach that goes against the instincts of most parents, but actually can make their correction even more effective.

 As I finally caught up with my son who had run away from me, I remembered some of these things.
 I knew he needed me to understand what he was feeling and thinking, not just focus on his behavior.
 So I bent down to his level and gently brushed away his tears and calmly asked him what he needed – how I could help him.
 I listened and focused on connecting first; there would be plenty of time to talk later about what went wrong.
 Above all, he needed me to respond in a way that promoted a simple yet profound message: You are never alone.

 Our children need to hear and experience that this is true.